tronprotocol/documentation-en/docs/developers/incentives.md

 <h1>Community Developers Incentives Policy</h1>

 Point program applies in TRON incentives policy.
 Developers can earn points by contributing to TRON.

+When a issue（or PR）is closed, it will be added into the reward program.
+The core devs will discuss and comment the issue (or PR), the points of a issue (or PR) received will be added in the comment to track.

 Reward 1: